Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-The Audi Q5 has a poor reliability score of just 34% as of January 2023, according to exclusive extended warranty data provided by our partners at MotorEasy.
+The Audi Q5 has a poor reliability score of just 38% as of October 2024, according to workshop data provided exclusively to The Car Expert by our partners at MotorEasy.
 This score covers both the current-generation Q5 and the original (pre-2017) version.

 Monthly cost of ownership data provided exclusively for The Car Expert by Clear Vehicle Data